Menu

 Used forForeign salaryIndian incomeOverseas savings safety

 When NRIs choose SBI deposits in 2026, the decision is not only “which gives a higher %”.
-Real decision is tax, rupee value, and how soon you may need money.
+The real decision depends on tax, currency risk, and liquidity.

 • 1) One-year lock mistake = NRE and FCNR FDs give zero interest if closed before 1 year.
 Many people don’t know this.
 If you may need money within 6 months, better keep in NRO FD.
 Interest will be taxable, but at least you earn something.

-• 3) Rupee vs Dollar reality = Rupee normally weakens ~3–5% yearly against USD.
+• 3) Rupee vs Dollar reality = Historically, the rupee depreciates about 3–5% annually against the USD.
 So a 6.45% NRE FD may practically become only ~1–2% real gain globally.
 If you may go back abroad, keep some savings in FCNR.

-• 4) Exchange conversion loss = Every AED/USD conversion to rupees costs about 1–2% margin.
+• 4) Exchange conversion loss = Every AED/USD conversion to rupees costs about a 1–2% margin.
 Moving money frequently means silent losses.
-FCNR avoids this because the currency stays same.
+FCNR avoids this because the currency stays the same.

 • 5) Family usage = For parents’ monthly expenses, NRO works best since residents can operate it.
 NRE/FCNR are restrictive.